 The best option to track internet data usage is from the router’s settings itself.
 If your router supports this feature, then it will let you track data usage of all the devices; not just your Windows PC.
 If you got your router from your ISP, then most probably it will have a built-in internet usage tracker as the ISP is already tracking it.

 To access router settings, enter the router’s IP address in your browser and authorize it.
-In the settings, you need to look for an option named “data usage” or a something similar.
+In the settings, you need to look for an option named “data usage” or something similar.
 There you should be able to see your data usage and history.
 Some ISPs may not add this feature, in that case, you can also install a custom firmware (like DD-WRT or Tomato) that supports data tracking.
 However, your router must also support custom firmware installation, otherwise, it will brick the router.

-Unfortunately, router’s built-in data tracker can only show you how much data you are using, you will not be able to get in-depth information on which applications or devices have used the data.
+Unfortunately, the router’s built-in data tracker can only show you how much data you are using, you will not be able to get in-depth information on which applications or devices have used the data.

 #5 Check Your ISP Website